-Previously an Adjunct Professor, Dr Flannery has joined QUT as a research fellow in the School of Earth, Environmental and Biological Sciences in the Faculty of Science and Engineering to develop capabilities in geology and astrobiology.
+Previously an Adjunct Professor, Dr Flannery has joined QUT as a research fellow in the Faculty of Science and Engineering to develop capabilities in geology and astrobiology.

 For the past four-and-a-half years he worked at NASA’s Jet Propulsion Laboratory (JPL) in California, and remains a member of the NASA Mars 2020 Rover Mission Science Team and a co-investigator of one of the exploration instruments that the rover will be equipped with – an X-ray fluorescence spectrometer known by its acronym PIXL (Planetary Instrument for Lithochemistry) which will map the elemental composition of Mars rocks in features as small as a grain of sand.

 He’s been working closely with Dr Abigail Allwood, QUT’s 2015 Outstanding Alumnus of the Year, who leads the PIXL team.
 The PIXL’s job is to look for signs of ancient microbial life in rocks, applying the techniques and knowledge that Dr Allwood, Dr Flannery and other scientists have gained by studying similarly aged rocks and evidence of microbes on Earth.